manifest.json and wraps them for runtime mounting and hot module replacement (HMR) behavior. It emits predictable content_scripts/* outputs.

 The scripts/ folder is for script entrypoints that no HTML page entry declares.
 In practice, these entries follow the same default-export pattern as content scripts.

-- Script entry files should still have a default export function when they are meant to mount behavior
+- Script entry files should still export a default function when they mount behavior

 - Extension.js treats adding or removing supported files under